httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 allows hashing of bytes as they are sent.
 However, it is possible to design a hashing algorithm that requires processing of content in such a way that would negate these benefits.
 For example, Merkle Integrity Content Encoding
-{{?I-D.thomson-http-mice}} requires content to be processed in reverse order.
+{{?MICE=I-D.thomson-http-mice}} requires content to be processed in reverse order.
-This means the complete data needs to be available, which means there is negligible processing difference in sending an Integrity field in a header or trailer section.
+This means the complete data needs to be available, which means there is negligible processing difference in sending an Integrity field in a header versus a trailer section.

 ## Variations within Content Encoding

 Content coding mechanisms can support different encoding parameters, meaning that the same input content can produce different outputs.
 For example, GZIP supports multiple compression levels.
 Such encoding parameters are generally not communicated as representation metadata.
 For instance, different compression levels would all use the same "Content-Encoding: gzip" field.
 Other examples include where encoding relies on nonces or timestamps, such as the aes128gcm content coding defined in {{?RFC8188}}.

-Since it is possible for there to be variation within content coding, the checksum conveyed by the integrity fields cannot be used to provide a proof of integrity "at rest" unless the whole content is persisted.
+Since it is possible for there to be variation within content coding, the checksum conveyed by the Integrity fields cannot be used to provide a proof of integrity "at rest" unless the whole content is persisted.

 ## Algorithm Agility {#sec-agility}

 The security properties of hashing algorithms are not fixed.
-Algorithm Agility (see {{?RFC7696}}) is achieved by providing implementations with flexibility to choose hashing algorithms from the IANA Hash Algorithms for HTTP Digest Fields registry; see
+Algorithm agility (see {{?RFC7696}}) is achieved by providing implementations with flexibility to choose hashing algorithms from the IANA Hash Algorithms for HTTP Digest Fields registry; see
 {{establish-hash-algorithm-registry}}.